Nebraska Spousal Support Calculator

 Nebraska Spousal Maintenance FAQs

-Does Nebraska have a formula for calculating spousal support?
+Does Nebraska have a formula for calculating spousal support in 2026?

-No. Unlike child support, Nebraska does not have a statutory formula or calculator for spousal support (maintenance).
+No. Nebraska does not have a statutory formula or mathematical guideline for calculating spousal support under §42-365.

 This calculator provides estimates based on common practices and case law patterns, but actual court orders may vary significantly.